- 2013-2014 Student Handbook

 The goal of this protocol is to: (i) address acts of hate, bias, or other acts of intolerance that impact members of our University community, (ii) appropriately inform the community about such incidents, and (iii) take appropriate actions to demonstrate that Saint Louis University will not tolerate incidents of hate, bias, or other acts of intolerance.

 It should be noted, however, that while the expression of an idea or point of view may be offensive or inflammatory to some, it may not necessarily be a hate crime or bias-related incident.
 The University values freedom of expression and the open exchange of ideas and, consequently, the expression of controversial ideas and differing views that is a vital part of the University discourse.
-While this value of openness protects the expression of controversial ideas, it does not protect harassment or expressions of bias or hate aimed at individuals that violate the Code of Student Conduct or the University's Policy on Harassment.
+While this value of openness protects the expression of controversial ideas, it does not protect harassment or expressions of bias or hate aimed at individuals that violate the Community Standards or the University's Policy on Harassment.